ValentineNekNek/Flower_shop_pp1/README.md

  - The footer for my website was taken from the Love Running project, as is visually straightforward.
  - My mentor for always giving good advice and guiding me throughout the project, and making sure that I follow good coding  practices such as:
-      - better commits as my were short and vague and were not good for a team environment
+      - better commits as my were short and vague and were not good for a team environment.
-      - what are media queris and where to find information about them
+      - what are media queris and where to find information about them.
-      - better file naming as mine contained spaces
+      - better file naming as mine contained spaces.
-      - general good advice on what direction to go with my website
+      - general good advice on what direction to go with my website.

 ### Content